 The Oracle Exadata Database Machine is the World’s most secure database machine.
-It is engineered to be the top performing and best available platform for running the Oracle Database.
+It is engineered to be the top-performing and best available platform for running the Oracle Database.
 This simple and fast to implement machine protects and powers your most important database and is the perfect foundation for a consolidated database cloud

-When to use Exadata?
+When To Use Exadata?

 Oracle Exadata is best for customers who consider data warehousing and consolidation of the database.
 Enterprises targeting faster growth and striving to become more responsive to market fluctuations and client requirements must implement pioneering technologies like Oracle Exadata.

-Architecture of Exadata Machine
+The Architecture Of Exadata Machine

 Component of Exadata Storage Server

 It’s another storage device, which has CUP, Memory, Disks, network cards, an Operating System Oracle Linux and Most important past Exadata Storage Server Software.
-There are mainly three services which run on cell server for processing which are:
+There are mainly three services which run on cell server for the processing which are:

 CellSRV (Cell Service): This is the primary component of Exadata Cell which provides all Exadata Storage services.
 This process communicates with the Database server for providing database blocks

-RS (Restart Server): This service is to make sure the functioning of Exadata Server.
+RS (Restart Server): This service is to make sure the functioning of the Exadata Server.
 RS monitors CellSRV and MS for liveliness and restarts them whenever required.

 Four Main Features of Exadata Storage Server

 1.Smart Flash Cache Intelligent Caching: Storage servers usually have two kinds of storage Hard disk and Flash Cache.
-Flash Cache is fast storage device used to keep most frequently accessed data for faster access, whenever there is a requirement of a block it is first looked into Flash Cache and if available returned to the server without going to Hard disk for reading the block.
+Flash Cache is a fast storage device used to keep most frequently accessed data for faster access, whenever there is a requirement of a block it is first looked into Flash Cache and if available returned to the server without going to Hard disk for reading the block.
 This is a common feature in Storage servers.

 2.Hybrid Columnar Compression (HCC): Compression is used for reducing storage consumption for large databases.
-In this technique, a logical unit called Compression unit is used to store Hybrid columnar Compressed Rows.
+In this technique, a logical unit called the Compression unit is used to store Hybrid columnar Compressed Rows.
 At the time of data loading Column values are detached from rows, grouped and then compressed.
 After compression, this is fit into the compression unit

 Exadata Smart Scan works filtering for the following kind of queries: